xSotomi123/SecretFlow-Research-Project/README.md

 # SecretFlow Experiment Source Code

-Source code used in my research project to assess the integration complexity and usability of [SecretFlow](https://github.com/secretflow/secretflow).
+This is part of the 2025/Q4 [Research Project](https://github.com/TU-Delft-CSE/Research-Project) of [TU Delft](https://github.com/TU-Delft-CSE) and contains the source code used to assess the integration complexity and usability of [SecretFlow](https://github.com/secretflow/secretflow).

 ## Installation guide: